wombleton/gitlaw-nz/acts/A/Arms Act 1983.md

     may appeal under [section 62][87] against the requirement, and that section shall apply accordingly with all necessary modifications.

-    (4) Every owner of a firearm or pistol commits an offence and is liable on summary conviction to a fine not exceeding $500 who fails to comply with a notice given to him under subsection (2) in respect of that firearm or pistol.
+    (4) Every owner of a firearm or pistol commits an offence and is liable on conviction to a fine not exceeding $500 who fails to comply with a notice given to him under subsection (2) in respect of that firearm or pistol.

     (5) Nothing in this section applies in respect of an antique firearm.

     Compare: 1958 No 21 s 11A; 1968 No 21 s 4; 1976 No 151 s 7

+    Section 59(4): amended, on 1 July 2013, by [section 413][137] of the Criminal Procedure Act 2011 (2011 No 81).

 #### Search and seizure of firearms

 \[Repealed\]

-*   Heading: repealed, on 1 October 2012, by [section 323(2)][167] of the Search and Surveillance Act 2012 (2012 No 24).
+*   Heading: repealed, on 1 October 2012, by [section 323(2)][168] of the Search and Surveillance Act 2012 (2012 No 24).

 ##### 60 Search of suspected persons and seizure of firearms, airguns, pistols, imitation firearms, restricted weapons, ammunition, or explosives

 *   \[Repealed\]

-    Section 60: repealed, on 1 October 2012, by [section 323(2)][167] of the Search and Surveillance Act 2012 (2012 No 24).
+    Section 60: repealed, on 1 October 2012, by [section 323(2)][168] of the Search and Surveillance Act 2012 (2012 No 24).

 ##### 60A Search of suspected persons and seizure of firearms in cases of domestic violence

 *   \[Repealed\]

-    Section 60A: repealed, on 1 October 2012, by [section 323(2)][167] of the Search and Surveillance Act 2012 (2012 No 24).
+    Section 60A: repealed, on 1 October 2012, by [section 323(2)][168] of the Search and Surveillance Act 2012 (2012 No 24).

 ##### 61 Search of land or buildings for firearms, airguns, pistols, imitation firearms, restricted weapons, ammunition, or explosives

 *   \[Repealed\]

-    Section 61: repealed, on 1 October 2012, by [section 323(2)][167] of the Search and Surveillance Act 2012 (2012 No 24).
+    Section 61: repealed, on 1 October 2012, by [section 323(2)][168] of the Search and Surveillance Act 2012 (2012 No 24).

 #### Appeals